RodolfoFerro/fortnite-stats-pipe/README.md

 1. Scrape data
 2. Transform data (not used, so far)
-3. Generate some plots that can be found in the[assets](https://github.com/RodolfoFerro/fortnite-stats-pipe/tree/master/assets) folder
+3. Generate some plots that can be found in the [assets](https://github.com/RodolfoFerro/fortnite-stats-pipe/tree/master/assets) folder
 4. Train a very simple model

 To run the pipeline: